swiftlang/swift-evolution/proposals/0032-sequencetype-find.md

-In theory, we might provide an automatic conversion from `seq.filter(predicate).first` or `seq.lazy.filter(predicate).first` to `seq.find(predicate)`, although the existing code would continue to compile just fine.
+In theory, we might provide an automatic conversion from `seq.filter(predicate).first` or `seq.lazy.filter(predicate).first` to `seq.find(where: predicate)`, although the existing code would continue to compile just fine.

 ## Alternatives considered